If you're planning a trip around the world, a 'round the world ticket (RTW ticket) can help save you time and money.

 You can also use a travel agent.
 It is well-debated whether or not travel agents save you money.

 On the one hand, their job is to find the best deals on flights for you.
-On the other, what money they do save on good flight deals could end up being lost due to commission rates they receive.
+On the other, what money they save on good flight deals could be lost due to commission rates they receive.

 AirTreks are experts at what they do.
 He was happy with the service they provided and would gladly work with them again.

-Their services, which are tailored to backpackers and long-term travelers, are worth working with to help ease the burden of planning.
+Their services, tailored to backpackers and long-term travelers, are worth working with to help ease the burden of planning.

 Making Up Your Own RTW Ticket